CQCL/tket/pytket/docs/circuit_class.rst

 ======================
 :py:class:`Circuit` objects provide an abstraction of quantum circuits.
 They consist of a set of qubits/quantum wires and a collection of operations applied to them in a given order.
 These wires have open inputs and outputs, rather than assuming any fixed input state.

-See the `pytket User Manual <https://tket.quantinuum.com/user-guide/manual/manual_circuit.html>`_ for a step-by-step tutorial on constructing circuits.
+See the `pytket User Manual <https://docs.quantinuum.com/tket/user-guide/manual/manual_circuit.html>`_ for a step-by-step tutorial on constructing circuits.

-See also the notebook tutorials on `circuit generation <https://tket.quantinuum.com/user-guide/examples/circuit_construction/circuit_generation_example.html>`_ and `circuit analysis <https://tket.quantinuum.com/user-guide/examples/circuit_construction/circuit_analysis_example.html>`_.
+See also the notebook tutorials on `circuit generation <https://docs.quantinuum.com/tket/user-guide/examples/circuit_construction/circuit_generation_example.html>`_ and `circuit analysis <https://docs.quantinuum.com/tket/user-guide/examples/circuit_construction/circuit_analysis_example.html>`_.

-Many of the :py:class:`Circuit` methods described below append a gate or box to the end of the circuit.
+Many of the :py:class:`~pytket.circuit.Circuit` methods described below append a gate or box to the end of the circuit.
 Where ``kwargs`` are indicated in these methods, the following keyword arguments are supported: